Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmFirewallApplicationRule.md

 ```

 ### -FqdnTag
 Specifies a list of FQDN Tags for this rule.
-The available tags can be retrieved using [Get-AzureRmFirewallFqdnTag](./Get-AzureRmFirewallFqdnTag.md)
+The available tags are:
+    - Windows Update
+    - Windows Diagnostics
+    - App Service Environment
+    - Microsoft Active Protection Service
+    - Azure Backup
 TargetFqdn and FqdnTag cannot be used together in the same rule.
 Protocol also cannot be specified for FQDN Tags.

 ```yaml